Luis-Varona/mta-automated-metadata-management/README.md

 # mta-tac-metadata-collection

 Collecting and managing XML metadata for Mount Allison University's *Theory and Applications of Categories* journal.
-Preparing to upload each volume to the *Open Journal Systens* database. **STATUS:**
+Preparing to upload each volume to the Public Knowledge Project's *Open Journal Systems* database. **STATUS:**

 1. Figure out proper version/revision numbering (currently set to 1 by default)
 2. Fix mapping from &lt;br&gt; and &lt;p&gt; (in the abstracts) to escape sequences